HuygensING/alexandria/README.md

 ```

 #### 2c.
-If you don't like to change your path, you can create a softlink.
+If you don't want to change your path, you can create a softlink.

 A soft link (also known as a symbolic link or symlink) consists of a special type of file that serves as a reference to another file or directory.
 You can create them on your command line:
 ```